Dolphins clinch playoff berth after beating Jets 11-6 | Times Leader

 UP NEXT

-Dolphins: Miami will face Buffalo in the first round of the playoffs.
+Dolphins: Miami will face Buffalo next Sunday in the first round of the playoffs.

 Jets: Enter the offseason with a big question mark at quarterback after Zach Wilson’s rough second NFL season.